 My first child to go to FSU is a girl so I got to experience the sorority recruitment thing as part of my initiation to having my first child leave home.
 I was inducted via a somewhat nerve-wracking letter from the President of the University forewarning parents about the upcoming recruitment week events.
-This is not to say that we, as parents, were being warned about any chance of hazing, but rather we were told to prepare for potential disappointment as our daughters may not get the sorority of their choice and may, in turn, be very upset.
+This is not to say that we, as parents, weren’t being warned about any chance of hazing, but rather we were told to prepare for potential disappointment as our daughters may not get the sorority of their choice and may, in turn, be very upset.